CuteZaiyuan2333/egui_midi_editor/README.md

 ## 🏗️ Architecture

-The project is organized as a Rust workspace with two main components:
+The project is organized as a Rust workspace with multiple components:

 ### `egui_midi` (Library)
 Core MIDI editor library containing: